You Are Here: Digital Metabolism Test

 - Tested with target audience (digital natives) to assess comprehension of concepts

-- Gathered feedback on question clarity and engagement level
+- Gathered feedback on question clarity, engagement level, and overall experience

-- Evaluated effectiveness of visuals in communicating abstract systems
+- Evaluated effectiveness of visuals in communicating the concept of the digital-environmental metabolism

 - Refined language for accessibility and clarity